StampedPassp0rt/DSI-DC-1/week-01/3.4-lab/readme.md

 #### Requirements

-- Create a numpy array
+- Create a list
-- Find the mean of the array
+- Find the mean of the list
-- Find the sum of the array
+- Find the median of the list
-- Find the non-zero count of the array
+- Find the variance of the list
-- Find the standard deviation of the array
+- Find the standard deviation of the list

 **Bonus:**
-- Replace a value in the array
+- Replace a value in the list